Battle of Alberta: Flames vs. Oilers

-During the 2022 Playoffs, the Edmonton Oilers and Calgary Flames faced off in the second round.
-Both the Flames and Oilers narrowly won their previous rounds, both which went to Game Seven.
-Game One set the tone for the rest of the series, with a record setting high scoring game, which ended in a Flames 9–6 victory.
-The Oilers then won the next four games, with players such as the Oilers' Evander Kane scoring multiple goals, and a hat-trick.
-In Game 5, both teams scored in total 4 goals in 71 seconds, bringing the score to 4–4 at the end of the second period.
-In the third period, a controversial goal by Flames player Blake Coleman was called off for being knocked in with a kicking motion, resulting in the game remaining tied.
-The game went to overtime where Oilers' star player, Connor McDavid, scored from a quick snapshot 5 minutes in.
-The Oilers advanced to the Western Conference Finals for the first time since 2006, but they were swept by the Colorado Avalanche.
+The Battle of Alberta is one of the fiercest and most famous rivalries in Alberta, between the Calgary Flames and Edmonton Oilers.
+The rivalry peaked during the mid-late 1980s, as from 1983 to 1990 the Western Conference only had two different champions, both being Calgary and Edmonton.
+They frequently played each other in the playoffs, with three series going seven games.
+Edmonton won the Stanley Cup in 1984, 1985, 1987, 1988, and 1990.
+Calgary won the Stanley Cup in 1989.
+Calgary leads the all-time series with a 141–129–18–6 record, however, Edmonton leads in postseason victories with a 23–12 record.

 Hitmen vs. Oil Kings

 Although not nearly as intense, the Western Hockey League intends to develop one for the Calgary Hitmen and Edmonton Oil Kings.
 The junior clubs are owned by the Flames and Oilers respectively.
 Both cities have had several franchises throughout the WHL's history.
 The original Oil Kings franchise faced the Calgary Centennials from the league's founding in 1966 until the Oil Kings relocation to Portland in 1976.
 The Calgary Hitmen were formed in 1995, followed a year later by the Edmonton Ice.
 The Ice never gained a foothold in Edmonton, and left for the Kootenays after two years.
 The Hitmen survived their initial struggles to grow into one of junior hockey's biggest drawing teams.
 The modern Oil Kings joined the WHL as an expansion franchise in 2007.

 There are currently five Alberta-based WHL teams.
 In addition to Calgary and Edmonton, there are also the Medicine Hat Tigers, Lethbridge Hurricanes, and Red Deer Rebels and they all play together in one division, making for many intense intra-provincial battles.